 The system will automatically calculate the expense/revenue and the reflection can be seen on the Carry Over field.
 Once you have entered all of the expenses/revenue click Save.

-NOTE* once you have saved your entries they may not be edited nor deleted.
+*Note: Once you have saved your entries they may not be edited or deleted.

 To finalize the cash journal for the time frame selected you may click Book.
 You may also export the journal into a PDF or Excel simply by selecting one from the top of the screen.